carlosloaiza21/gym-booking-api/README.md

 ---

-## 🧠 Learning Goals
+## 🧠 Project Vision

-This project is part of my hands-on journey to learn NestJS deeply and apply best practices for building modern, secure, and scalable backends.
+This API is part of a long-term vision to deliver a solid backend foundation for real-world gym management applications.
+It emphasizes clean code, modular architecture, security best practices, and scalability for future growth and integration with cloud services.

 ---